hollabaq86/hollabaq86.github.io/_posts/2018-10-16-Formatting-Noisy-Data-for-Machine-Learning.md

 ![scaled columns showing data in a range of 0 to 1]({{ site.url }}{{ site.baseurl }}/img/source5.png)

 And that's it!
-I can separate this data into a training and testing set.
+OR IS IT?
+I _can_ separate this data into a training and testing set.
+There's also some functionality in pandas that I could use to put together my source data so I don't have to lean on bash commands.
+I _could_ also refactor some of my if/else logic so that I'm completing it in one line.
+That said, condensing those statements into one line can make my code less readable to someone else (or me two weeks from now!).

 ![a gif from zelda saying don't give up]({{ site.url }}{{ site.baseurl }}/img/dont_give_up.gif)